About: Rifaximin (Xifaxan®)

 Call your oncology care team if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Fatigue can occur with this medication and you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
-Exercise can help combat fatigue; a simple daily walk with a friend can help.
+Exercise can help with fatigue.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

-You should consult with your provider before becoming pregnant or fathering a child while on this medication.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should talk with your provider before becoming pregnant or fathering a child while on this medication.
+You should talk with your healthcare team before breastfeeding while receiving this medication.